The Original Beatle Cassettes (1968-69)

 The Orbis Cassette

 Collectors of the magazine series "The History Of Rock" were offered the chance to collect a series of mail order albums in either vinyl or cassette format.
 The History Of Rock Volume 26 - The Beatles (released in December 1984) was a 'double play tape' which combined Oldies But Goldies on one side with The Beatles at the Hollywood Bowl on the other, the cover was a minimalist design matching the other volumes which would total 30 in number.

 In June 1986, Heineken beer launched a promotion in which consumers of their drink could order an exclusive Beatles compilation (on cassette only) in exchange for beer can ring pulls.
 The tape included a previously unreleased stereo version of Yes It Is (later included on Past Masters).
 Within weeks of the offer first being made Apple sued and the tapes were withdrawn, resulting in Only The Beatles becoming one of the most collectable Beatles cassette of all.

 XDR [eXtended Dynamic Range] Cassettes (1987-)

-The "XDR Quality System" tapes were the final generation of UK Beatle cassettes, they were issued during the same year that the Beatles albums were first issued on Compact Disc (1987) and, for the first time, all of the cassettes presented the tracks in the correct running order*.
+The "XDR Quality System" tapes were the final generation of UK Beatle cassettes, they were issued the same year that the Beatles albums were first released on Compact Disc (1987) and, for the first time, all of the cassettes presented the tracks in the correct running order*.

 The XDR inlays were mainly white but included all of the original artwork found on the back covers and gatefolds of the vinyl editions.
 Sgt.
 Pepper was the exception as this boasted a full height cover and a red foldover/spine as well as a reproduction of the gatefold.
 The White Album, which had previously been issued as a single "Double Play Tape", was now issued on a pair of cassettes (so like the vinyl version, it was now spread over four sides).